-There are actually solutions found in nature that help to alleviate and balance the stress we exhort on our body, sometimes without even knowing.
+There are solutions found in nature that help to alleviate and balance the stress we exhort on our body, sometimes without even knowing.
 These solutions are called Adaptogens: herbs found in nature that equip the body with resistance to stress, allowing it to adapt to the physical, emotional and environmental circumstance.
 Basically, adaptogens are plants that have evolved with time and adapted to their environment and continue to thrive and prosper.
-I wish I had known about these powerful herbs, especially during my personal bout with depression and anxiety, so this is exactly why I am sharing them here.
+I wish I had known about these powerful herbs in my youth, especially during my personal bout with depression and anxiety, so this is exactly why I am sharing them here.

 More about Adaptogens…